 Colin Hay, a professor of political economy with a special interest in the Place de Bordeaux, considers the different ways of approaching en primeur purchasing, as the Bordeaux 2017 campaign gets underway.

-En primeur is a rather strange and, arguably, arcane system of buying and selling wine in which the consumer purchases the wine typically in the early summer following the vintage even though it will not be bottled and delivered for a further 12-18 months.
+Buying en primeur wines is a rather strange and, arguably, arcane system of buying and selling in which the consumer purchases the wine typically in the early summer following the vintage even though it will not be bottled and delivered for a further 12-18 months.

 It is, in effect, a futures market.
 Money changes hands and a stake in a wine is purchased before the commodity has become a finished product.

 In the period between purchase and delivery the price of the wine is likely to change, giving this market (like other futures markets) a certain speculative character.